HSF/hsf.github.io/_gsocorgs/2019/bnl.md

 logo: BNL_logo.jpg
 description: |
   Brookhaven National Laboratory (BNL) is a major lab in the United States with interests in nuclear and high-energy physics.
-It hosts the Relatavistic Heavy Ion Collider and and the National Synchrotron Light Scource II.
+It hosts the Relativistic Heavy Ion Collider and the National Synchrotron Light Scource II.
 BNL scientists are part of major HEP experiments, such as ATLAS, Belle II, STAR and DUNE.
 ---